Margo Price: Career

 Price has proven to be popular in the UK, with her album reaching number 1 on the UK Country Albums Chart, embarking on UK tours in 2016 and 2017, performing on Later... with Jools Holland and at the Glastonbury Festival as well as garnering three nominations from the UK Americana Awards.
-She performed as part of the C2C: Country to Country festival in 2018.

 In her concerts, Price plays acoustic guitar and electric guitar and sings.
 In addition there is a second drum kit on stage, and as part of a coda for one or another of her songs, she plays those drums for a several-minute jam with the rest of the band.
 On July 27, 2017, Price released a four-track EP titled Weakness, followed on October 20, 2017, by her second album, All American Made.

+Price performed as part of the C2C: Country to Country festival in 2018.
+In December 2018, she received a nomination for Best New Artist at the 61st Annual Grammy Awards.
 On July 10, 2020, she released her third album, That's How Rumors Get Started.

 On April 8, 2021, it was announced that Price had joined the board of directors for Farm Aid, along with Willie Nelson's wife Annie.
 On October 4, 2022, Margo released her first memoir, Maybe We’ll Make It: A Memoir, published by University of Texas Press.
 Her fourth album, Strays, was issued in January 2023.
+Later that year, Price performed on and produced Jessi Colter's album Edge of Forever.

 In 2024, Price collaborated with Mike Campbell (formerly of Tom Petty and the Heartbreakers) to cover Petty's song "Ways to be Wicked" for the Petty Country Tribute Album.
 Campbell and Price have previously collaborated on the Dirty Knobs song, "State of Mind", and her own song "Light Me Up".
 She also worked with Orville Peck on the track "You're an Asshole, I Can't Stand You (And I Want a Divorce)" for his duets album Stampede, released in August 2024.

+She released Days of Unrest, an album described as a protest music mixtape, on July 3, 2026.
+The surprise release in support of migrant workers was themed with mariachi instrumentals named for San Marcos and a Blaze Foley cover, other cover songs, and vocal accompaniment by Billy Swan and Joan Baez.